AkkarinForest/Haskell-Workshop/intro-1/README.md

 ### Functions passed as arguments

-In ruby you can pass methods as arguments:
+In Ruby you can pass methods as arguments:

 ```ruby
 >> def shout(sen)